MinnPost/object-sync-for-salesforce/README.md

 This plugin contains many hooks to allow other WordPress plugins to extend the functionality.
 It aims to reproduce all hooks provided by the Drupal suite.
 It also includes many additional hooks that give WordPress developers additional functionality.

-There is a full list of all hooks, with links to each hook's documentation, in the [developer hooks documentation](https://github.com/MinnPost/salesforce-rest-api/blob/master/docs/all-developer-hooks.md) page.
+There is a full list of all hooks, with links to each hook's documentation, in the [developer hooks documentation](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/all-developer-hooks.md) page.

+## Development

+If you'd like to contribute to this project, please see our [contributing guidelines](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/contributing.md).

 ## Notes